lobophf/parking-control/README.md

 # Parking Control

-This simple REST API handles with condos' park spots.
+This simple REST API handles condos' park spots.
 It's an open-source Spring Boot project slightly different from the original one made by [@Michelli Brito](https://github.com/MichelliBrito) on her [course](https://www.youtube.com/watch?v=LXRU-Z36GEU).

 To set up and run the server, you need to create a Postgres database and add a file `/src/main/resources/application.properties` which the following content.
-Don't forget to replace the fields with the database name, user, and password.
+Don't forget to replace fields like database name, username, and password.

 ```
 spring.datasource.url= jdbc:postgresql://localhost:5432/{database_name}